Wayne Stetina

 Wayne Douglas Stetina (born December 4, 1953) is a former American cyclist.
 He competed at the 1972 Summer Olympics and 1976 Summer Olympics.

+Background

 He is the brother of Dale, Joel and Troy Stetina and the uncle of Peter Stetina.
+His younger brother Troy who competed in the sport and was an event winner on the same day as Wayne is an internationally known musician and guitar teacher.